Fractional binomial regression model for count data with excess zeros: Fractional binomial regression model

 \section{Fractional binomial regression model}

-Fractional binomial distribution was introduced in \cite{Lee} and it is defined by the cumulative sum in a sequence of dependent Bernoulli trials, called a generalized Bernoulli process (GBP).
-The GBP, $\{\xi_i, i\in \mathbb{N}\}$, was defined as follows.
+The fractional binomial (FB) distribution, introduced in \cite{Lee}, is defined by the cumulative sum in a sequence of dependent Bernoulli trials, called a generalized Bernoulli process (GBP).
+The GBP, $\{\xi_i, i\in \mathbb{N}\}$, is a sequence of stationary binary variables such that for any $i\in \mathbb{N},$ and for any $ 0<i_0<i_1<i_2<\cdots<i_n,$